Abdelrahman97omar/my_robot/README.md

 # Autonomous Mobile Robot

 ## Introduction
+This project is a simulation of fully function Autonomous Mobile Robot (AMR).
+The Project I created will take you to a full journy of the process of creating AMRs simulation, starting from creating the model, adding sensors, passing throught mapping and localization process and finally the navigation part.
+You will also be able to send the robot goals using your terminal and the robot will navigate in your environment till it reaches the goal.
 ## Creating URDF and Gazebo plugins
 For the URDF, I have chosen a straightforward model constructed using xacro, consisting of a rectangular base, four wheels, a lidar, and a camera.
 Additionally, I have supplemented this model with Gazebo plugins in a separate file, to add a functionality and adding specs for sensors and controllers by integrating plugins for the Lidar, Camera, and skid-steering mechanisms.
 Those plugins will affect the simulation and control of the robot and give them features of the real sensors and controllers.